Nuclear power in the United Kingdom: Public opinion and protests

 In the early 1990s, concern was raised in the United Kingdom about the effect of nuclear power plants on unborn children, when clusters of leukaemia cases were discovered nearby to some of these plants.
 The effect was speculative because clusters were also found where no nuclear plants were present, and not all plants had clusters around them.
 Detailed studies carried out by the Committee on Medical Aspects of Radiation in the Environment (COMARE) in 2003 found no evidence of raised childhood cancer around nuclear power plants, but did find an excess of leukaemia and non-Hodgkin's lymphoma (NHL) near other nuclear installations including Sellafield, AWE Burghfield and UKAEA Dounreay.
 COMARE's opinion is that "the excesses around Sellafield and Dounreay are unlikely to be due to chance, although there is not at present a convincing explanation for them".

 An opinion poll in Britain in 2002 by MORI on behalf of Greenpeace showed large support for wind power and a majority for putting an end to nuclear energy if the costs were the same.
 In November 2005, a YouGov poll conducted by business advisory firm Deloitte found that 36% of the UK population supported the use of nuclear power, though 62% would support an energy policy that combines nuclear along with renewable technologies.
 The same survey also revealed high public expectations for the future rate of renewables development – with 35% expecting the majority of electricity to come from renewables in only 15 years, which is more than double the government's expectation.

 In the early 2000s, there was a heated discussion about nuclear waste, leading to the creation of the Nuclear Decommissioning Authority (see above).

 A large nationally representative 2010 British survey about energy issues found that public opinion is divided on the issue of nuclear power.
 The majority of people are concerned about nuclear power and public trust in the government and nuclear industry remains relatively low.
 The survey showed that there is a clear preference for renewable energy sources over nuclear power.

-According to a national opinion poll, support for nuclear power in the UK dropped by twelve percent following the 2011 Fukushima nuclear disaster.
+According to a national opinion poll, support for nuclear power in the UK dropped by 12 per cent following the 2011 Fukushima nuclear disaster.
 However, support recovered within a few months.

 In October 2011, more than 200 protesters blockaded the Hinkley Point C nuclear power station site.
 Members of several anti-nuclear groups that are part of the Stop New Nuclear alliance barred access to the site in protest at EDF Energy's plans to renew the site with two new reactors.